 Explore the isolated frontier town of Birdsville and discover inspiring stories of early pastoralists and Aboriginal people.
-Visit the ghost town of Betoota, where the population swells from 0 to 2000 over two annual events including the famous Betoota races.
+Visit the ghost town of Betoota, where the population swells from 0 to 2000 during two annual events including the famous Betoota races.

-On arrival into Birdsville, call into the Wirrarri Information Centre and have a look around at their displays of souvenirs, local art, photo gallery and regional history.
+On arrival into Birdsville, call into the Wirrarri Information Centre and have a look around at the displays of souvenirs, local art, photo gallery and regional history.
 Grab a town map and book your Big Red Sunset Tour with Desert Edge Tours.

 DAY 1: Birdsville

 Go back in time:

 Begin your day with a morning walk around town.
 Wander down the main street to explore the Royal Hotel ruins.
-Built in 1883, as Birdsville’s second hotel, it later became the first hospital in town.
-Nowadays it is privately owned and listed with the National Trust.
+Built in 1883 as Birdsville’s second hotel, it later became the towns first hospital.
+Today it is privately owned and listed with the National Trust.
 Next you may visit the Australian Inland Mission Hospital for an insight into how medical services were delivered in the early 1900s.

 Follow the Diamantina River Trail:

 Head down to the Diamantina River Bridge and take in the local birdlife, before wandering over to the Bourke & Wills slashed tree for a look.
 Not too far from there is the Old Diamantina Crossing, an ideal spot for a picnic or ‘smoko’.
 You may also like to take a drive out to the famous Birdsville Race Track, just a couple of kilometres down the road.